Tax returns for first time lodgers

 If you’re claiming more than $300 for work expenses, you need to provide written evidence to prove the total claim, not just the amount over $300.
 Documentary evidence generally needs to be kept for 5 years from the date you lodged your tax return (or longer in some cases).
 Keep your receipts, invoices and similar documents, except where a diary is sufficient.
 The document must show:

 Required documents may include:

-- statements from your financial institution, for example a 'bank statement' showing what interest you have earned.
+- Statements from your financial institution, showing what interest you have earned.

 H&R Block can help

 We can identify exactly what you need to do to get into shape for the tax season and maximise your refund.

 - Find your nearest H&R Block office and book an appointment